gateremark/hometopia/README.md

 - Secure authentication and user management using Firebase.
 - Offers: Submit offers for properties on offer.
 - Direct contacting the property owner on the platform.
-- Sell or rent property by creating a listing.
+- Sell or rent property by creating a listing on the platform.
 - Seamless deployment and hosting with Vercel.

 ## Getting Started